Follow us for more updates

 With Gurjar’s patented process, the water absorbing bio-degradable polymers can be made on an industrial scale with no petrochemical inputs.

 OIST’s accelerator programme lasted only a year, the Covid-19 pandemic restrictions meant Gurjar could not come back to India for two years.
-He decided to use the the time and OIST’s generosity of hosting him at the university for longer to incorporate the the company in Japan as well and further his research.
+He decided to use the time and OIST’s generosity of hosting him at the university for longer to incorporate the company in Japan as well and further his research.
 With OIST’s global industry network, it wasn’t hard to find investor interest.

 “EF Polymer is developing products based on original technology idea that meet the social and economic needs of the farmers globally.
 It has created a low-cost technology that none of its competitors have been able to achieve,” says a spokesperson at Universal Materials Incubator (UMI) a Japanese firm that invests in chemical and material science companies.